tytydraco/yessleep/out/Der_Mampf.md

 &#x200B;

 I watched the creature grab her by the torso, hooking the teeth embedded into its hands into her flesh, and drag her toward it.
 I saw it begin to stuff her down its throat, and I heard the sound of her flesh squishing as it chewed her with a horrible, undulating motion.
 I could see its neck pulsating as it crushed her and I could hear her garbled, miserable cry of pain as it ate her alive.
-I couldn’t watch any more… All I could do was turn and run, and as I did I saw the creature's beady black eyes move slightly to focus on me.
+I couldn’t watch any more… All I could do was turn and run, and as I did I saw the creature's head tilt slightly in my direction.

 &#x200B;